bitcointranscripts/bitcointranscripts/bitcoin-review-podcast/op_vault-round-2-op_ctv.md

 And I like this idea that it's not a person.
 It's the chain, right?
 I mean, in one way or another, it's like my stuff lives on chain.
-So that like, okay, like at least, you know, like it's not all lost, right?
+So that like, okay, like at least, like it's not all lost, right?
-And then you start sort of like digging through the notes and figuring out what's gonna happen next.
+And then you start sort of like digging through the notes and figuring out what's going to happen next.
 And you also have time, right?
 Like you have like a decent amount of time that who knows, maybe even rewind it.
 It goes back to the original wallet, right?